 Characteristics of the guitar neck

-Finishes, a factor many times ignored
+Finishes, a factor often ignored

-Finish Tonal function
+Tonal function of the finish

-The most important difference is that in a high-end musical instrument, the finish fulfills not only a protective and aesthetic function, but a more important one, which is a tonal function.
+The most important difference is that in a high-end musical instrument, the finish fulfills not only a protective and aesthetic function, but also a more important one, which is a tonal function.
 For this reason, the big brands consider it a critical and fundamental process, which makes the quality of the instrument.

 The bridge, without a doubt, is the hardware that most influences the tone of the instrument.